recent news

 Music Morsels, August 2003 [archive] - "great, inventive new heavy rock"

-Progressivebr.com, July 2003 (scroll to the bottom of the page) [archive] - "Excellent and indispensable work"
+Progressivebr.com, July 2003 [archive] - "Excellent and indispensable work"

 RikksRevues.com, July 2003 [archive] - "...would make Carlos Santana take notice"